viraatdas/paper-rank/README.md

 1. Main Page:
    - Shows top-ranked papers.
    - Allows interaction (view, vote) without logging in.
-	- Requires login for commenting and saving posts.
+	- Requires login for commenting and saving posts (v2)
 2. Paper Details Page:
   - Shows paper details and comments.
   - Allows interaction (view, vote) without logging in.
 	- Requires login for commenting and saving posts.
-3. User Authentication:
+3. User Authentication (v2):
 	- Sign up, log in, and manage user profiles.
 4. Voting System:
 	- Anyone can vote on papers.
 5. Commenting System:
-	- Only logged-in users can comment on papers.
+	- Only logged-in users can comment on papers (v2) - v1 will allow non-logged in users to comment
 6. Search Functionality:
 	- Search for papers on arxiv
 7. User-Specific Features: